 The 300-bed hospital, which provides primary care to about 185,000 people, was built for PIH in partnership with local nongovernmental organization Zanmi Lasante and Haiti’s Ministry of Health.
 The teaching hospital, which opened in 2013, was a response to Haiti’s magnitude-7 earthquake on Jan.
 12, 2010, which killed more than 200,000 people and left the nation in shambles.

-HUM was built with BHI’s signature infrastructure, including wastewater treatment, solar electrification and wall-mounted medical oxygen.
+HUM was built with BHI’s signature infrastructure, including wastewater treatment, solar electrification and medical oxygen plants.
 There was a stiff learning curve, but despite myriad setbacks, BHI and its team finished the project in half the time and for 30% to 40% less money than the other post-quake hospitals, says Ansara.
 More significantly, BHI had developed a replicable model that incorporates and respects local customs, culture, efficiencies and resources.

 Medical oxygen production plants (above) and wastewater treatment systems (below) have become an integral part of BHI's health care infrastructure that renders facilities less dependent on the local supply chain and fully functional without local utilities.